-1. Follow Up With Friendly Emails and Phone Calls
+1. Follow Up with Friendly Emails and Phone Calls

-Whether you use a service that automates the collections process for your business or you do so manually, make sure that you follow up politely, but persistently.
-In your email correspondence, remind them of the signed contract and your desire to bring the account up-to-date as soon as possible.
+Whether you use a service that automates the collections process for your business, or you do so manually, make sure that you follow up politely, but persistently.
+In your email correspondence, remind them of the signed contract and your desire to bring the account up to date as soon as possible.

-It also makes it more possible to create payment plans or schedule an in-person meeting to collect payment or negotiate the outstanding balance if it becomes clear that the client is cash-strapped, but wants to honor their debt as much as they can without involving courts and producing business acrimony.
+It also makes it more possible to create payment plans or schedule an in-person meeting to collect payment or negotiate the outstanding balance if it becomes clear that the client is cash-strapped but wants to honor their debt as much as they can without involving courts and producing business acrimony.

 2. Keep Following Up, Even When They Won’t

-In the event that a client won’t set up a payment plan, let alone respond to your emails, you can determine if your client has read your email using software like HubSpot and MailTracker.
+If a client won’t set up a payment plan, let alone respond to your emails, you can determine if your client has read your email using software like HubSpot and MailTracker.
 This can provide peace of mind that your emails are going through, and that the onus of this transaction now rests with them.
 It’s also evidence that for whatever reason, they are not responding to your payment requests.

 If you haven’t heard back from your client by the deadline you set, try sending the email again each Monday for the next three weeks.

 After that, if there is still no response, send your invoices at the 60- and 90-day mark.

 The point is to make sure that the client is getting your notice and to continue bothering him until he acts.
 If you still haven’t received anything after three months, threaten legal action.
 A simple threat sometimes encourages somebody to follow through on payment.

 A small claims court is a state-level court that resolves disputes involving lesser amounts of money.
 The amounts usually range between $1,000 and $10,000, depending on the state.
 If the client fails to show up to court, you win the case by default.